How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Conclusion

 My goal has been to find the most cost-effective way to build a fully self-contained, compact and portable full-duplex node using only high-quality off-the-shelf components.
 I also build and sell fully assembled, configured and tested nodes, to accommodate hams who would rather pay a little more for a plug & play node than build one from scratch.
-For more info send me an email.
-I usually have several nodes in stock or can custom build a node to your specifications usually within a few days.
+For more info see the Products page.

-Because all the software is open-source and the node uses only commonly available off-the-shelf parts, anyone can make a node with the same main components and sell them on ebay/qrz/eham/etc., while adding their own unique touches, other features, options, or optimizations.
+Because all the software is open-source and the node uses only commonly available off-the-shelf parts, anyone can make a node with the same main components and sell them on ebay/qrz/eham/etc., while adding other features, options, or optimizations.
 I encourage anyone to do so and hope this article will be useful.

 Contact

-For any questions, feedback or other enquiries email david at allscan.info.
-73, David NR9V
+For questions, feedback or other inquiries email david at allscan.info.

 −−··· ···−−